Our verdict

 Hoka Mafate Speed 4 lugs

 Equally noteworthy is the variety in the shapes and textures of the Hoka's Traction Lugs.
-We observed a dominance of chevron-style shapes in the heel and sides for enhanced traction on both downhills and uphills, complemented by rectangular lugs in the center of the forefoot.
+We observed a dominance of chevron-style shapes in the heel and sides for enhanced traction on both downhills and uphills, complemented by rectangular lugs in the centre of the forefoot.

 Hoka Mafate Speed 4 Lug depth